konstellation-io/kdl-project-template/README.md

 To add secrets to your github repository go to your github repository -> Settings -> Secrets and variables -> Actions.
 In there selecet `New repository secret` add the Name of your secret and is value.

-### Install dependencies
+### Install dependencies (All team members)

 In order to start our project we will need to install the required dependencies.
 These dependencies will allow us to run the template's example as well as initiate our data tracking.
 To get the dependencies from the Pipfile.lock we run